 To set this option, navigate to User Frontend -> Settings and open up the Payments tab.
 Now set the following exactly as it is.

-To clarify the settings, Charge for posting must be set to Yes if you want to charge your guest bloggers.
+To clarify the settings, the Charge for posting must be set to Yes if you want to charge your guest bloggers.
 Force pack purchase must be set to Disable.
-Otherwise subscription model, details about which has been discussed in the next section, will be activated.
+Otherwise, the subscription model, details about which have been discussed in the next section, will be activated.

 Down at the Cost section, you can set how much you want to charge your guest blogger for every individual post.
 Make sure to change currency if US Dollar isn't what you want to receive payment in.
 Also, Enable demo/sandbox mode must be deactivated to ensure the payment goes through.

 When you save the settings, voila!
 You have just activated pay per post method on your site.
 The next time someone attempts to submit a post on your site, they will be asked to pay as soon as their post is submitted in pending status.
 When the payment goes through, you can review and publish the post as you wish.

 As the name suggests, if you'd rather have regular guest bloggers or writers who will be allowed to pay in advance and then submit a specific number of posts within a specific period of time, you can take advantage of the subscription option provided with WP User Frontend Pro.

 To enable the subscription model, first, you need to head over to WP User Frontend -> Settings and under the Payment tab, you'll find the following settings.